Financial settlement on divorce FAQs

 If the divorce is my spouse’s fault, will I get a bigger share of the matrimonial property?

-No – the grounds for divorce have no bearing on the financial settlement.
+No – the reasons for your divorce are a sensitive matter between you and your spouse, and the court will not need or want to hear evidence on this or take it into account (except in highly exceptional cases).
 The amount you receive in a financial settlement will depend on many other factors that could be unique to your case, such as fairness, earning potential, length of the marriage, and whether there are children.
 The reason a marriage has ended will not impact your financial settlement.